 The company was founded in August 2013 (became publically available in February 2014) by Stewart Butterield (former co founder of Flickr), Cal Henderson, Eric Costello and Serguei Mourachove and is headquartered in San Francisco, California.
 To date, the company has over 2 million daily active users (DAUs), has raised over $330 million in funding and is valued at more than $2.8 billion dollars.
 Lastly, Slack integrates with a large number of third-party services to keep the conversation in one place.
 Integrations include, but are not limited to: Twitter, Google Hangouts, Asana, Grove, Google Drive, Trello, Dropbox, GitHub and one of my favorite services, Zendesk.

-Is your company Slackin’?
+Is your company Slackin’ and needs a new name?
+Try using a powerful product name generator as a springboard for creativity!
 What’s your biggest frustration with internal office communication?
 Comment below!
 Thanks for reading Why is Slack Called Slack! #WhyisitcalledSlack

 Post Updates: Slack adds free conference calling.